clydebuilt1974/TryHackMe/Junior Penetration Tester/Metasploit/Introduction.md

 Downloads	Postman       Tools
 msf6 exploit(windows/smb/ms17_010_eternalblue) >
 ```
-* The prompt tells us we now have a context set in which we will work.
+* Prompt now advises that a context is set in which to work.
-* You can see this by typing the show options command.
+  * Verify this by typing the `show options` command.
-* This will print options related to the exploit we have chosen earlier.
+  * This will print options related to the chosen exploit.
-* The show options command will have different outputs depending on the context it is used in.
-* The example above shows that this exploit will require we set variables like RHOSTS and RPORT.
-* On the other hand, a post-exploitation module may only need us to set a SESSION ID (see the screenshot below).
-* A session is an existing connection to the target system that the post-exploitation module will use.
-* The show command can be used in any context followed by a module type (auxiliary, payload, exploit, etc.) to list available modules.
+  * Can be used in any context followed by a module type (auxiliary, payload, exploit, etc.) to list available modules.
-* The example below lists payloads that can be used with the ms17-010 Eternalblue exploit.
-* If used from the msfconsole prompt, the show command will list all modules.
+    * Will list all modules if used from the msfconsole prompt.
-* The use and show options commands we have seen so far are identical for all modules in Metasploit.
-* You can leave the context using the back command.
+* Leave the context using the `back` command.
 ```
 msf6 exploit(windows/smb/ms17_010_eternalblue) > back
 msf6 >
 ```
-* Further information on any module can be obtained by typing the info command within its context.
+* Further information on any module can be obtained by typing the `info` command.
-* Alternatively, you can use the info command followed by the module’s path from the msfconsole prompt (e.g. info exploit/windows/smb/ms17_010_eternalblue).
+* Can use `info` command followed by module’s path from the msfconsole prompt.
+  * `info exploit/windows/smb/ms17_010_eternalblue)`.
-* Info is not a help menu; it will display detailed information on the module such as its author, relevant sources, etc.
+* `Info` is not a help menu but will display detailed information on the module such as its author, relevant sources, etc.

 ## Search
 * One of the most useful commands in msfconsole is search.